 Rene Brunet, the 89-year-old owner of the Prytania Theatre and its gracious doorman, describes growing up in the theater side of the movie business, his hobby of playing the organ, and the Prytania’s place in the world today, in a wide-ranging interview with the website NOLA Defender.

-“Nothing is more moving to me than hearing the reaction of the people of New Orleans, the city I adopted, the city that adopted me,” Shearer said.
-“But it wasn’t made for us.
+“Nothing is more moving to me than hearing the reaction of the people of New Orleans, the city I adopted, the city that adopted me,” Harry Shearer told an enthusiastic audience at the Prytania Theatre.
+“But [‘The Big Uneasy’] wasn’t made for us.
 It was made for the rest of the country.”